amandagaabo/my-14ers/README.md

 ## Functions  - Display
 * Start app - if user has data in local storage render peak list, if the user does not then render new user home screen
+* Hide content - hides all sections by applying hidden class, then remove hidden class for current section
-* Render new user home screen - nice 14er photo, welcome message and button to add a peak
+* Render welcome page - nice 14er photo, welcome message and button to start tracking
-* Handle add peak click - take user to the add peak form
+* Handle start tracking button click - take user to the add peak form
-* Render add peak form - header for form,  use <datalist> autocomplete dropdown to select peak, date picker for selecting the date climbed
+* Render add peak page - header for form,  use <datalist> autocomplete dropdown to select peak, date picker for selecting the date climbed
   * datalist example: http://blog.teamtreehouse.com/creating-autocomplete-dropdowns-datalist-element
+*Populate datalist - use 14er API to get peak names and add to datalist as options
 * Handle form submit - check input and show error message if needed, show success alert and render peak list page
-* Render peak list page - tab navigation for list and map with focus on list, add peak button at top, photo and text about each peak the user has climbed
+* Render peak list page - tab navigation for list and map with focus on list, add peak button at top, show section where photo list will go
+* Populate peak list - for each peak in the user peak log, show photo and text
-* Handle map tab click - render map page
+* Handle add peak button click - button in nav used to add peaks, render add peak form page
-* Render map page - tab navigation for list and map changes focus to map, add peak button at top,  render map
+* Handle map nav button click - render map page
-* Render map - Google map API, load full CO map view, add peaks to map - go to list and add peaks to map (use lat and long?)
+* Render map page - tab navigation for list and map changes focus to map, add peak button at top,  render map to map - go to list and add peaks to map (use lat and long?)
 * Handle map pin click - show peak name and info, photo too if possible
 * Handle list tab click - render peak list page
 *	Handle remove peak click - render peak list page without the removed peak